jpmonteagudo28/matriz/README.md

 `merge_matrix()`.
 This function ensures that duplicate columns are removed before merging.

+> **Note**: If your article summaries are lists and their element
+> classes differ from those in the init_matrix data frame, using
+> add_batch_record() may coerce all elements to lists instead of
+> preserving their original classes.

 ``` r
 # Merge two literature matrices by a common column (e.g., "study_id")
 additional_matrix <- lit_matrix